February 2020 industrial action

 What do I do if I've asked for an extension, but haven't had a response?

 If your Module Tutor has not responded to your request for a coursework extension, you should contact your Course Office in writing, including the original request you made to the Module Tutor.
 You should submit your work as soon as you are able to do so.

 Can I make an application to submit extenuating circumstances for the impact the strike action has had on me?

 Where a cancellation of teaching, or delays in returning marks and providing feedback affect your ability to prepare for your next coursework assignment, examination or another form of assessment, the Assessment Board will have the relevant information to enable it to take account of the disruption when determining course results.

 There is no need for you to report the disruption through completion of an Extenuating Circumstances form for this specific purpose.

-Will the strikes affect my examinations in January 2020?
+Will the strikes affect my examinations in May/June 2020?